KyeRussell/boomgate/README.md

 ---

-> [!IMPORTANT]
-> This project is not remotely ready for anyone to look at, let alone use.
-It is in a
-> very early proof-of-concept stage, focusing on iterative research and development.
-I
-> have not settled on the project's architecture, and I am still exploring the problem
-> space.
-As such, the quality of the code is very poor, and things are guaranteed to
+This project is not remotely ready for anyone to look at, let alone use.
+It is in a very early proof-of-concept stage, focusing on iterative research and development.
+I have not settled on the project's architecture, and I am still exploring the problem space.
+As such, the quality of the code is very poor, and things are guaranteed to change.

-> change.
->
-> I will not provide support, nor will I accept PRs at this time.
+I will not provide support, nor will I accept PRs at this time.

 ---